Is there a better coaxial cable?

 LMR® Cables:

-• LMR®200: It’s an excellent choice for short antenna lengths or GPS devices, with a 50-ohm resistance.
+• LMR®200: It’s an excellent choice for short antenna lengths or for GPS devices, with 50-ohm impedance.

 • LMR®400: Flexible cable typically associated with the wireless communication system.